 Run the automated tests

-In Azure Test Plans or the Test hub in TFS (see Web portal navigation), open the test plan and select a test suite that contains the automated tests.
+In the Test Plans web portal, open the test plan and select a test suite that contains the automated tests.

 Select the test(s) you want to run, open the Run menu, and choose Run test.

 The test binaries for these tests must be available in the build artifacts generated by your build pipeline.

 Choose OK to start the testing process.
 The system checks that only automated tests are selected (any manual tests are ignored), validates the stage to ensure the Visual Studio Test task is present and has valid settings, checks the user's permission to create a release for the selected release pipeline, creates a test run, and then triggers the creation of a release to the selected stage.

 Choose View test run to view the test progress and analyze the failed tests.
 Test results have the relevant information for debugging failed tests such as the error message, stack trace, console logs, and attachments.

 After test execution is complete, the Runs page of the Azure Test Plans shows the test results.
 The Run summary page shows an overview of the run.

 There is a link to the Release used to run the tests, which makes it easy to find the release that ran the tests if you need to come back later and analyze the results.
 Also use this link if you want to open the release to view the release logs.

 Note : Manually attaching of files is not supported for automated test results.